VirChaska/VirChaska/README.md

 # Hi! 👋
 I am **Virginia**, with background in economics and deeply passionate about data and technology.
 Currently, I am fully engaged in the field of data analysis and data science.
 I possess extensive experience in data collection, data cleaning, and data analysis, all aimed at extracting valuable insights to inform and support strategic business decisions.
-My proficiency in simplifying complex data into clear and actionable insights enables me to make meaningful contributions to the success of projects and organizational goals.

 <div align="left">
     <h3>🔨 Languages and Tools:</h3>